pzhao12teste/PiggyMetrics/README.md

 Now, on application startup, it will register with Eureka Server and provide meta-data, such as host and port, health indicator URL, home page etc. Eureka receives heartbeat messages from each instance belonging to a service.
 If the heartbeat fails over a configurable timetable, the instance will be removed from the registry.

-Also, Eureka provides a simple interface, where you can track running services and number of available instances: `http://localhost:8761`
+Also, Eureka provides simple interface, where you can track running services and number of available instances: `http://localhost:8761`

 ### Load balancer, Circuit breaker and Http client